Print

 3. Transfer the pate au choux to a mixing bowl or the bowl of a stand mixer fitted with a paddle attachment and let it cool for 3-5 minutes.
 To cool the dough, flatten it with a rubber spatula to increase the surface area.
 Or run the stand mixer at low speed for 2-3 minutes.

-4. Add lightly beaten eggs in a few times, and whisk the dough well after each addition, using a hand whisk, an electric or stand mixer.
+4. Add lightly beaten eggs a few times, whisking the dough well after each addition with a hand whisk or an electric or stand mixer.
 The choux pastry dough will go from lumpy and dry to smooth and glossy.

 5. Transfer the dough to a pastry bag with a round tip - Ateco plain tip 804.
 You can use an open star pastry tip if desired.
 Pipe choux puffs of about 1 inch (2.5 cm) in diameter - the walnut size - on a baking sheet lined with parchment.
 Make sure to space them out.

-6. Flatten the tops of the choux mounds with a silicon brush applying the beaten egg.
+6. Flatten the tops of the choux mounds with a silicone brush, then apply the beaten egg.
 Or simply use your wet finger to fold down choux pastry peaks.
-Bake choux puffs at 410°F (210°C) until golden brown for 20 minutes.
+Bake choux puffs at 410°F (210°C) for 20 minutes, until golden brown.
 Don't open the oven door while baking!

-7. After that time, open the oven door, prick each shell with a small sharp knife at the bottom, and bake for 4 to 5 minutes longer.
+7. After that time, open the oven door, prick each shell at the bottom with a small, sharp knife, and bake for 4 to 5 minutes longer.
 Then, remove the shells from the oven and let them cool on a cooling rack.

-8. To make choux puffs filling, follow the French pastry cream recipe.
+8. To make the choux puffs filling, follow the French pastry cream recipe.

 10. Insert the tip into a small hole in the back of each choux and pipe with constant pressure until filled.
 The choux puff is filled when you feel resistance, and the cream starts to overflow the hole.
 Using your finger, wipe excess pastry cream.
 Continue the same until all the choux cream puffs are filled.
 Dust with icing sugar or make the caramel topping.

 11. To make caramel topping (optional), boil sugar and water in a saucepan for about 3-5 minutes.
-Remove the caramel from the heat when it obtains golden color and pour it into a heat-prove bowl to stop cooking.
+Remove the caramel from the heat when it turns golden, then pour it into a heatproof bowl to stop cooking.

-12. Dip the choux puffs upside down in the caramel and turn them over on a serving plate.
+12. Dip the choux puffs upside down into the caramel, then turn them over onto a serving plate.
 Add a few crushed almonds or hazelnuts to the puffs before the caramel sets if desired.
 Let the caramel set for a few minutes.

 Notes